SriVignesh-G/standard-calculator/README.md

 ## DESIGN STEPS:

 ### Step 1:
-Clone the repository from the github.
+Fork the repository in your github and Clone the repository from the github.

 ### Step 2:
 Create a django environment.

 ### Step 3:
-Modify setting.py in myproj and create a static folder.
+Make necessary changes in setting.py and create a static folder.

 ### Step 4:
 Add html,css,and Js files in static folder.

 ### Step 5:
-run the static files.
+Run the static files.

 ### Step 6: